Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Add water, sourdough starter, and olive oil to a large bowl.
 Whisk well to combine, making sure the starter is fully dissolved.
 Then add the bread flour and salt.
 Continue mixing (I use a fork at this point) until the flour is absorbed.
 The dough will feel rough and shaggy, which is normal.

-Tip: Weigh your ingredient with a digital kitchen scale.
+Tip: Weigh your ingredients with a digital kitchen scale.
 Measuring cups vary in size and don’t account for ingredient density which can lead to dry, dense, or overly sticky dough.

 Why Autolyse Matters